ADVERSE IMPACT – Under the ‘Uniform Guidelines on Employee Selection Procedures’ of the Equal Employment Opportunity Coordinating Council.

 PRIMA FACIE – A legal presumption that arises from a basic showing of facts, which will control a decision unless explicitly proved untrue.
 In the EEO area, statistics of underutilization have been sufficient to make a prima facie case for discrimination.
 It is then the responsibility of the employer to justify those statistics.

 PROTECTED CLASSES – Groups identified in Executive Order 6 (minorities, women, disabled persons and Vietnam Era Veterans) that are specifically protected against employment discrimination.

-“The contractor will not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin.
-The contractor will take affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to their race, color, religion, sex or national origin.
-Such action shall include, but not be limited to the following; employment, upgrading, demotion, or transfer; recruitment or recruitment advertising; layoff or termination; rates of pay or other forms of compensation; and selection for training, including apprenticeship.
-The contractor agrees to post in conspicuous places, available to employees and applicants for employment, notices to be provided by the contracting officer setting forth the provisions of this nondiscrimination clause.”
+“The contractor will not discriminate against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, gender identity, or national origin.
+The contractor will take affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to their race, color, religion, sex, sexual orientation, gender identity, or national origin.
+Such action shall include, but not be limited to the following: employment, upgrading, demotion, or transfer; recruitment or recruitment advertising; layoff or termination; rates of pay or other forms of compensation; and selection for training, including apprenticeship.
+The contractor agrees to post in conspicuous places, available to employees and applicants for employment, notices to be provided by the contracting officer setting forth the provisions of this nondiscrimination clause.

 8:30 a.m.-5:15 p.m.

 P.O.
 Box 3983